Bill Cosby Fast Facts

 February 2005 - Authorities announce that Cosby will not be charged in the Constand case, citing insufficient evidence.

 March 2005 - Constand files a civil suit against Cosby.
-They settle out of court for an undisclosed amount.
+They settle out of court for an undisclosed amount, and the case is dismissed in November 2006.

 October 26, 2009 - Is awarded the Mark Twain Prize for American Humor.